Do you wet the brush before using acrylic paint? Or do you use dry brush?

 If you doing a textured or impasto painting, it is great to use a dry brush.

-But when you need to blend, cover large area or have even smooth brush strokes, you wet your brush a little bit.
+But when you need to blend, cover a large area, or have even smooth brush strokes, you wet your brush a little bit.

 We should also use a wet brush for:

-- for interesting effects: dripping paint, or drops of water over the wet paint create patterns in your art.
+• for interesting effects: dripping paint or drops of water over the wet paint creates patterns in your art.

-However, I should say that while it is ok to use water with acrylic paint to smooth the application, it is much better for the paint quality sake to use a flower improver or acrylic paint extender like GAC100.
+However, I should say that while it is ok to use water with acrylic paint to smooth the application, the paint quality sake should use a flower improver or acrylic paint extender like GAC100.

 While it is ok to use regular mason jars, I really love my little Faber-Castell flip and go water cup.

-It is very convenient to store paint brushes over it in brush holders which prevents lazy habit of letting the brushes soak in water.
+It is very convenient to store paint brushes on top of it in brush holders which prevents the lazy habit of letting the brushes soak in water.

 It also folds in and I take it with me traveling.